barryclark/jekyll-now/_posts/2019-10-11-Welcome-AI.md

 You can view the meeting's slides [here](https://tinyurl.com/acmai-fall2019).

-We're launching our Beginner and Advanced Track Workshops for this quarter on the following days:
+We're launching our Beginner and Advanced Track Workshops for this quarter on the following days: .

-Intro to Machine Learning: Beginner Track Workshop #1
+*Intro to Machine Learning: Beginner Track Workshop #1* .
-Time: Thursday 10/17 6:00 - 8:00 pm
+Time: Thursday 10/17 6:00 - 8:00 pm .
 Location: Covel 227

-Intro to Machine Learning: Advanced Track Workshop #1
+*Intro to Machine Learning: Advanced Track Workshop #1* .
-Time: Friday 10/18 6:00 - 8:00 pm
+Time: Friday 10/18 6:00 - 8:00 pm .
 Location: Geology 4660

 Applications for projects and outreach teams are also live!

-To join one of our project teams, fill out the application at: https://tinyurl.com/aiappsfall19
+To join one of our project teams, fill out the application at: https://tinyurl.com/aiappsfall19 .

-To join our outreach team, fill out this application: https://tinyurl.com/aioutreachappsfall19
+To join our outreach team, fill out this application: https://tinyurl.com/aioutreachappsfall19 .

 Deadline to apply is **10/14/19 at 11:59 PM**